rhysseddon/Vision-Furniture-MS4-Project/README.md

 13. Create a Procfile and add `web: gunicorn vision_furniture.wsgi:application`
 14. Login to Heroku through the cli `heroku login -i`
 15. Temporarily disable collect static by typing `heroku config:set DISABLE_COLLECTSTATIC=1`
-16. Add `vision-furniture.herokuapp.com, 'localhost' to ALLOWED_HOSTS in settings.py.
+16. Add `vision-furniture.herokuapp.com, localhost' to ALLOWED_HOSTS in settings.py.
 17. The app can now be deployed by typing in the terminal `heroku git:remote -a vision-furniture` and `git push heroku master`
-18. On heroku dashboard under "Deploy" set "Deployment method" to connect to github.
-Under "Automatic Deplays" set "Enable automatic deploy" so the code is automatically deployed to heroku and github.
+18. On Heroku dashboard under "Deploy" set "Deployment method" to connect to Gitub.
+Under "Automatic Deplays" set "Enable automatic deploy" so the code is automatically deployed to Heroku and GitHub.

 ### Add Static Files to AWS